-How to Make a Grazing Table for 40
+How to Create a Grazing Table (Charcuterie Table DIY)

-Learn how to make a grazing table for 40 people!
-Includes a shopping list for all of the grocery items you will need.
+Learn how to make a grazing table for your party or wedding reception!
+Includes a shopping list for all of the items you will need and step-by-step instructions.

 Ready to upgrade your charcuterie game?
 The first time I made a grazing table for a party, I was hooked!

-Grazing tables are a super fun way to provide dinner or snacks for a larger group, even weddings!
+Grazing tables are a super fun way to provide dinner or snacks for a larger group while adding visual appeal.
+They especially make a lasting impression at weddings!
 Learn how to make a grazing table is easy, it just takes time, and a little preparation.
+But I promise, I have everything you need below to pull it off.

 This post is intended for a larger group of 40+ people.
 If you have less people, check out this post: How to Make Charcuterie for 15.

-A sanitized countertop is a great option for your grazing board.
+A sanitized countertop or large table is a great option for your grazing board.
 The one pictured stretched about 7 feet wide, a bit over 1 foot wide.

 You can choose to lay butcher paper or parchment paper down, or put the items directly on the countertop.